satanasov/phpbbgallery/README.old.md

 * Exif Data
 * Favorite
 * Feed
-    * todo: _Add links back to overall_header.html when the template event is commited._
+    * todo: _Add links back to overall_header.html when the template event is committed._

 ###Planned